-For information about specific HCP for cloud scale API methods, see the MAPI Reference or, in the Object Storage Management application, click the profile icon and select REST API.
+For information about specific API methods, see the MAPI Reference or, in the Object Storage Management application, click the profile icon and select REST API.

 Email notification rules

 For the system to send email notifications, you need to create a rule that specifies who to email, what email server to use, what events to send emails about, and what information to include in email messages.